 It's the time of year when students are still deciding whether to do a last-minute application for seminary.
 They wonder about finances.
 They wonder, “Is God really calling me?”
 They may be deeply involved in church life and even have their own fruitful ministry and wonder whether seminary is “worth it.”
 Isn’t seminary education just a hoop or hurdle to overcome?

-I keep a growing list about why seminary education is more than just helpful—it is vital for church leaders and the church.
+I keep a growing list of why seminary education is more than just helpful — it is vital for church leaders and the church.
 Here are three of my top reasons for attending seminary:

 - Sermons: Everyone has one good sermon in them.
 It is their testimony of what Jesus Christ has done for them.
 But what about the second sermon or sermons at year ten in the same church?
 The ongoing work of message preparation is deepened by theological education and training.
 I still remember getting ready to preach on Sunday, September 16, 2001.
 That was the Sunday after 9/11, after terrorist attacks took down the Twin Towers and more.
 What to say in this time of tragedy was not a theoretical question.
 Lament and theodicy (the problem of evil in the presence of a good God) are just a couple of the biblical and theological concepts that helped frame my sermon on September 16.